Thursday, April 9, 2026

 Here are my predictions for the future.
 I hope I'm wrong on most of these.
 Today's date is 4/3/2024.

 • Joe Biden will bow out unceremoniously, but he will let the general population know what we're in for by electing Trump.
-AT LEAST PARTIALLY FULFILLED
+CHECK

 • Trump will eventually try to repeal the 22nd amendment, stating that he is too good for the United States to allow him not to be president more than two terms.